indiana-university/rivet-react/src/components/Dialog/Dialog.md

         darkenPage={true}
         disablePageInteraction={true}
         onDismiss={handleDismiss}
-        closeOnOutsideClick={true}
+        closeOnOutsideClickOrEscape={true}
         title="Dialog title"
       >
         <DialogBody>
-          <p>This dialog darkens the background, disables interaction with the page behind it, and closes when the user clicks outside of it.</p>
+          <p>This dialog darkens the background, disables interaction with the page behind it, and closes when the user
+            clicks outside of it.</p>
         </DialogBody>
         <DialogControls>
           <Button>OK</Button>